 Risk number 3- Plain old burnout.

 In the small firm session Dana Sarti made a sort of small statement, but one that stuck out to me because, one I’m a huge advocate for mental health, and this is absolutely an issue, but also because it runs counter that what we typically hear at events like this.
 She talked about planning for the times when you just simply aren’t available.
 Because, “you’re human, you get to take breaks”.
 It was almost jarring to hear because it runs counter to everything we typically boast about in our industry.
 Now, obviously, I have written before about how horrible that attitude is, but it was good to hear someone else say it.
 It was also telling that Doug Austin’s response to that was that, as a vendor, they aren’t allowed to be human.
 That’s much more the norm in our industry, and I’ve overheard more than one person talking about how many hours they put it, and I’ve only been here 24 hours as I type this.
-It’s a weird badge of honor that we were in the eDiscovery industry, and it makes me nervous about how much law firms and providers are putting their people at risk.
+It’s a weird badge of honor that we wear in the eDiscovery industry, and it makes me nervous about how much law firms and providers are putting their people at risk.
 High turnover is a painful thing to have to deal with, but I feel like it’s something we have, and continue to have, because we simply don’t give people a break.

 What is the risk to your firm if your one or two Litigation Support department ups and leaves?
 Will you still be able to continue with your projects if there’s no immediate replacement?
 That’s not a fun place to be, but I also wouldn’t blame anyone who decided enough was enough.